Air Flow & Cooling

 - Data center cooling capacity and total load

 - Potential interference with cable trays, fire suppression or other components in the space

 - Requirements of local building codes

-From there, CEG will improve airflow at all levels – rack, row, floor and ceiling – by creating effective barriers between cold air supply and hot exhaust.
-Tools and products we use to accomplish this include:
+From there, CEG will improve air flow at all levels – rack, row, floor and ceiling – by creating effective barriers between cold air supply and hot exhaust.
+Tools we use to accomplish this include: